import matplotlib.pyplot as plt

 Categorical symbology is also supported, such as when column

-points to a string
+points to an str

-attribute.
+from ColorBrewer.
 For example, the following expression sets symbology according to the 'Island'

 ='Island', legend=True, cmap='Set1'); nz.plot(column